Health Independence Programs

 The HIP team invests considerable time in communicating with nominated important people such as care providers, family members, Case Managers, Doctors, Specialist assessment services, home care providers, Home Nursing Service, Hospitals and a wide range of community-based supportive services, so that our clients have everyone “on the same page” when it comes to planning for their care.

-Each client is followed through their episode of care by a Key Worker (Registered Nurse).
-Our wider team consists of: Allied Health Assistant, Diabetes Educator, Dietitian, High Risk Foot Clinic (limitations apply), Mental Health Nurse, Occupational Therapist, Physiotherapist, Quit Educator, Speech Pathologist and Social Worker.
-We run specific groups for people who have experienced a fall, had a hip or knee replacement, heart and blood vessel disease, or are coping with long-term breathing problems.
+Each client is followed through their episode of care by a Key Worker.
+Our wider team consists of: Allied Health Assistant, Dietitian, Registered Nurses, High Risk Foot Clinic (limitations apply), Occupational Therapist, Physiotherapist, Quit Educator, Speech Pathologist and Social Worker.
+We run specific groups for people who have experienced a hip or knee replacement, heart and blood vessel disease, or are coping with long-term breathing problems.
 The HIP team also supports people at “high risk” who may be older, frail, disabled, at risk of homelessness, have mental health challenges, lack social supports or have cultural and language specific needs.

 To optimize a person’s ability to participate in activities of daily living, and connect that person to services which assist them to stay living in a community setting.